ArktizML/HirePilot/README.md

 # 🚀 HirePilot

 HirePilot is a back-end application built with FastAPI designed to manage and analyze job applications.
-The system helps track job offers, monitor application progress, and extract structured data from job descriptions using AI.
+The system helps to track job offers, monitor application progress, and extract structured data from job descriptions using AI.

 ---